J535D165/recordlinkage/docs/index.rst

 	reference

+	contributing

 	changelog

 :doc:`reference`
-	The full API reference of the recordlinkage package is found here.
+	The full API reference of the Python Record Linkage Toolkit is found here.

+:doc:`contributing`
+	Contribute to the Python Record Linkage Toolkit

 :doc:`changelog`
 	Stay up to date about development and API changes.